 Facial Fracture Repair

-Facial fractures can arise from accidental falls, sports injuries, motor vehicle accidents, or assaults.
-Most facial fractures require repair due to their aesthetic and/or functional effects.
-Nose fractures are by far the most common form of facial fractures.
-Other facial bones such as the forehead, cheekbones, orbital bones, or jawbones may also be fractured or dislocated from trauma and may require facial reconstructive surgery.
-Severe facial injuries require emergency evaluation to assess the extent of injuries and to rule out concomitant injuries to the eye, brain, or neck.
-Primary surgical management of facial fractures is often delayed by seven to ten days to allow the reduction of the initial swelling in soft tissues.
+Facial fractures can result from accidental falls, sports injuries, motor vehicle accidents, or assaults, and most require surgical repair because of their aesthetic and functional consequences.
+Nose fractures are by far the most common type of facial fracture, but the forehead, cheekbones, orbital bones (the bone surrounding the eye), and jawbones can also be fractured or displaced by significant trauma.
+Severe facial injuries require emergency evaluation to assess the extent of damage and to rule out concomitant injuries to the eye, brain, or neck.
+Primary surgical management of facial fractures is often delayed by seven to ten days after the initial injury to allow the reduction of soft tissue swelling — operating too early can compromise both the surgical view and the eventual aesthetic outcome.
+Facial fracture repair is one of the surgical options within facial reconstruction at Dr. Khosh’s Park Avenue practice in New York City.

 Facial Fracture Surgery